mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup-gui.md

 Open the `config.hjson` file with your favorite text editor.

-##### Sample TezPeak configuration
+##### Sample MavPeak configuration

-Here's an example of a minimal TezPeak `config.hjson` file with just MavPay configured:
+Here's an example of a minimal MavPeak `config.hjson` file with just MavPay configured:

    ```
 {